SeoulSKY/SoruSora/docs/CONTRIBUTING.md

 Follow [PEP 8 Guidelines](https://peps.python.org/pep-0008/), which are standard coding style guidelines for Python

-- You can try running `pylint` for style unification
+- You can try running `ruff check` for style unification

 ## Documents